xsf/xmpp.org/content/blog/newsletter/2024-09-05-newsletter.md

 - While Yunohost is nearing the release of its version 12, a (non-official) Prosody app aiming at providing the best XMPP support has been drafted and available for tests : https://github.com/anubister/prosody_ynh .
 As a reminder, [Yunohost](https://yunohost.org) is a server distribution based on Debian, which makes easy to host by yourself a lot of services (apps).
 Till the version 11, the XMPP server [Metronome](https://archon.im/metronome-im/) was integrated in the core installation, allowing a lot of people to discover XMPP easily (though with some limitations).

 ### XMPP Libraries & Tools

+- [Blasta](https://git.xmpp-it.net/sch/Blasta) ([mirror](https://www.f-hub.org/XMPP/Blasta)) is a federated bookmarking system based on XMPP, which allows you to share the collection of bookmarks (aka "social bookmarking") stored on your own XMPP account, not only among your own software, devices and machines, but also with other people.

 ## Extensions and specifications